International Engineering Interim Course

 January Term (Interim) Abroad

 There are many opportunities for students to travel overseas during interims while at Calvin.
 These opportunities are cost effective as well, because there are scholarships available to students wishing to participate in these trips.
-Each year there are about 2-4 off campus classes led by engineering professors.
-In addition, many classes led by non-engineering professors take students off campus.
+Each year there are about 2 to 4 off campus classes led by engineering professors they are listed below.
+In addition, the Off-Campus Programs Office has a complete list of off-campus interim courses offered at Calvin.

-- Dutch Landscapes, which takes students to the Netherlands.
-This class is led by Prof. Robert Hoeksema.
+- Dutch Landscapes This class is led by Prof. Robert Hoeksema.

-- Transforming Cambodia, which travels to Thailand and Cambodia.
-This class is led by Prof. Leonard De Rooy.
+- Engaging Development in Cambodia This class is led by Prof. Leonard De Rooy.

-- Business and Engineering in China, which takes students to China.
-This class has been led by Prof. April Si from the Engineering Department and Prof. Leonard Van Drunen from the Business Department.
+- Business and Engineering in China This class has been led by Prof. Ren Tubergen from the Engineering Department and Prof. Leonard Van Drunen from the Business Department.

 Each of these interim classes introduces students to the global market for business and engineering in addition to teaching them about other cultures.
 Students also deepen their appreciation of the world God has created.